 Salvadoran women traditionally hold responsibility for household chores and childcare.
-Among the middle and upper classes, women often oversee the duties of empleadas lower than rates in neighboring Honduras (50%) and Nicaragua (49%) and the US (57%).
+Among the middle and upper classes, women often oversee the duties of empleadas higher than neighboring Honduras (39%), but lower than and Nicaragua (50%) and the US (57%).
 While women concentrate in jobs traditionally considered "female" such as childcare, nursing, teaching, and domestic labor, many women are also entrepreneurs, running small stores out of their homes or making and selling food and handicrafts.